 The term "paper wasp" is a generic one that refers to any wasps (except hornets or yellow jackets) that build nests out of paper that they make themselves by chewing wood.
 Most of the time, they build open nests, meaning that there's no covering of paper around them.
 You can look right into the cells of the nest.
 They tend to build their nests in exposed areas that are shielded from rain on the top, such as under soffits and awnings or on window frames.

-Most paper wasps are solitary, but some are loosely social.
-You might say that they're more neighborly than truly social because they don't actually have any strict rules about division of labor; but they will build nests nearby each other, occasionally share a nest, and even baby-sit each others' young.
+Most paper wasps are solitary, some are fully social, and some are loosely social.
+Most species are more neighborly than truly social because they don't actually have any strict rules about division of labor; but they will build nests nearby each other, occasionally share a nest, and even baby-sit each others' young.
 But it's a more haphazard arrangement than one would find with true social wasps like hornets or yellow jackets.
+Some species, however, are fully social with castes, divisions of labor, and a queen.

 Most paper wasps are not very aggressive, but they will defend themselves if they feel threatened.
 A few species, however, are very territorial and will defend their homes aggressively.
 Unless you know the temperament of the wasps you're dealing with, it's best to keep your distance.